am-stewart/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+    A token is attached to a user when they gain access to PrivateRoutes of a site (ie., correctly log in).
+Having a valid token allows them to access restricted pages that they need authentication for.

 2. What steps can you take in your web apps to keep your data secure?
+    You can make your web apps more secure by requiring users to have a valid login for the site.
+This gives them access to PrivateRoutes that not everyone who travels to your site can see without authorization.

 3. Describe how web servers work.
+    Web servers are connected to the internet and store information/code that can be shared across the world.
+The physical device is what stores the code for the website.
+There is also a code that we call web-server which is what delivers (or "serves") the web page to users.
+People use their computer or other device to connect to the internet, use a URL to retrieve information from a web server and then get what they need from the website, etc.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    C - create - POST
+    R - read - GET
+    U - update - PUT
+    D - delete - DELETE